 Day 4: Kaikoura - Arthur’s Pass (working sheep farm, wilderness lodge)

-Day 5: Arthur's Pass (guided hiking tour through centre of Southern Alps)
+Day 5: Arthur's Pass (guided hiking tour through the centre of the Southern Alps)

 Day 7: Lake Moeraki (Tawaki penguins on rugged beaches)